To the start page Contact us Log in

 Discussion board

-World championship 2011 will be held in Finland!
+The 2017 World Championships will be held in Liberec, Czech Republic!

 For more results please visit the official web page of the WCh 2009.